 The National Reunion Bureau – that’s exactly what Armed Forces Reunions (AFR) is – AND SO MUCH MORE!

-We have booked military reunions in over 150 cities over the past 33 years.
+We have booked military reunions in over 150 cities since 1988.
 Over that time we have developed long term relationships and partnerships with hotels and industry partners from coast to coast.
 We know exactly what cities and what hotels in those cities are ‘reunion-friendly’ – and we’ve worked with them for decades.
 Think of what a city’s Convention or Visitors Bureau (CVB) does – i.e., Visit Norfolk or Visit San Diego.
 They distribute leads to their members on your behalf and round up proposals from every hotel that has availability.
 Nothing is truly negotiated and there is no thought about your specific needs when the lead is sent out – that part is left for you.
 Not to mention the whole process of deciding what city to get proposals from in the first place, a CVB only helps once you have decided where to have your reunion.
 When you know nothing about a certain city, Convention Bureaus are great.
 What they cannot do, though, is recommend a certain hotel or tour operator.
 They are a clearing house for all hotels, vendors, and attractions in their city and will ensure that all receive your lead.
 Then what?

 You will receive lots of proposals, some qualified but most not.
 Never will you receive proposals like you will if you issue the lead through AFR.
 Does the hotel allow the group to provide its own alcohol and snacks in the hospitality room?
 (Suites are too small for any group’s hospitality room.)
 Can the hotel provide a meeting room for free over multiple days, where your group can provide its own refreshments, alcoholic and otherwise?
 Are banquet prices negotiated, inclusive of service charge and tax?
 What are the financial risks to the group?
 Room attrition, Food & Beverage Minimums?
 What ballroom is assigned for the banquet (or is one?)?
 What is the comp room policy (free sleeping rooms for selling X number of rooms)?